dschlenk/opennms-cookbook/README.md

 ### RRDTool

-To enable installation and configuration of RRDTool in place of the default time series engine JRobin, set `node['opennms']['rrdtool']['enabled']` to `true` or include the `rrdtool` recipe after the `default` recipe in your node's run list.
+Starting with 34.0.0, OpenNMS uses RRDTool as the default time series engine over the previous default, JRobin, which is deprecated.
+An `rrdtool` recipe originally existed to make enabling RRDTool easy, which is no longer necessary, although the recipe also enabled `storeByGroup` and remains in the cookbook to continue doing so.

 ### Kafka Producer